elgw/trafo/README.md

 runs.
 There are only results from single runs reported here.
 Test
 system: 4-core AMD Ryzen 3 PRO 3300U.

+The random forest inplementation in scikit-learn is denoted skl in the tables below.
 The memory usage metric not directly comparable since the values for **trafo** includes the whole cli interface.
-For skl it is just the delta value, memory before and after the call to the `.fit` method.
+For skl it is just the delta value, i.e. difference in RSS memory before and after the call to the `.fit` method.

-i.e., something like:
+This is measured with a procedure like this:

 ``` python
 mem0 = get_peak_memory()